 Spiritual poem for those who have lost a loved ones, hopefully aiding in their grieving experience.

 Press button below for an 8" x 10" size to print.

 These brave engineers from Cummins came in to fix six wheel chairs in the short time they were in the equipment room.

 Andrew Jones's senior project was choosen as one of the top extraordinary projects that benefit the community.
 Andrew helped raise $5,000 selling ornaments for our agency in 2013.

-Here he is with his buddies behind the United Way building testing Access-Ability's power chairs, learning of the difficulties the handicapped have on an everyday basis.
+Here he is with his buddies testing Access-Ability's power chairs, learning of the difficulties of the handicapped.

 Andrew Jones from the North High School wrestling team, selling ornaments at the Farmer's Market in downtown Columbus for his senior project, which won the "Best Senior Project" .